ktorio/ktor-documentation/topics/rsa-keys-generation.md

 <tip>
 <p>
 Your private key is considered sensitive information and should not be stored directly in code.
-You should consider using environment variables for sensitive data.
+Consider using environment variables or a secret store for sensitive data.
 </p>
 </tip>